 No. When it comes to purchasing something more complicated like a motor, capacitor, or other electrical parts and wiring, stay away from “deals” you find online.
 While it can seem cheaper, it is nearly always more expensive down the road and frequently it is unsafe, too.
 The part may not be the right one you need.
 Plus, these parts may be fake knock-offs with dubious quality where a brand label has been attached to make them appear like the real thing.
 They will not carry any kind of warranty, so if they fail, chances are you’ll be facing their replacement once again.
-You’ll need them installed properly, and many licensed professionals will refrain from taking on a job where they didn’t purchase parts from a known supply house.
+You’ll need them installed properly, and many licensed HVAC technicians will refrain from taking on a job where they didn’t purchase parts from a known supply house.
 Using a known supply house makes it possible to guarantee the quality and integrity of the part as well as its warranty in case something goes wrong.
 You will not find a warranty on equipment purchased on the Internet.
 Buyer beware.

 Should I install my own motor the next time it goes out?

 No. We don’t recommend installing equipment without an HVAC license.
 First of all, it is not strictly legal.
 Next, it can expose you to dangers such as electrical shock, water damage, flammable fuel leaks, or fires and rarely, explosions.
 This is why having an experienced, licensed professional can make a difference.
 They can ensure the work is done properly and safely.
 In addition to a warranty on parts, there is usually a craftsmanship guarantee as well.
-This means that a professional HVAC contractor will often warranty their labor.
+This means that a professional HVAC technician will often warranty their labor.
 They guarantee that the right manufacturer’s part is installed the way it is meant to be installed, and the safety and integrity of the home and HVAC system is maintained.

 Get It Done Right